Advisory and Consulting Services to Help Navigate the Complex Global Digital Music Landscape

-I share with clients my unique knowledge base of industry players, market dynamics and an insider's view of the global landscape
+I share my unique knowledge base of the music ecosystem, industry players and market dynamics

-I leverage a worldwide network in music and tech, and only work with companies I personally believe in
+I leverage a worldwide network in music and tech but only work with companies I personally believe in

 Working with experienced pros in music will help save you time, money and headaches.